kangoka/tiktodv3/README.md

 <pre>pip install selenium
 pip install pyfiglet==0.7.5</pre>

-## How to use
+## Usage
-1. Download this repo
+1. Download this repository
 2. Make sure all dependencies installed
-3. Open tiktodv3.py using Code Editor and edit line
-<pre>vidUrl = "YOUR_URL" #Change YOUR_URL to your Tik Tok video URL</pre>
 4. python tiktodv3.py
-5. **You still have to manual complete captcha check (only for first time you run the code)**
+5. **You still have to manually complete the captcha (only for first time you run the code)**

 ## Note
 1. Use RDP to get tons of views or fans (run 24/7)
 2. If you are using Chrome ver 84, you don't need to download chromedriver again (won't cause error).
 But, if you are not using Chrome ver 84, then download the right version like your Chrome version. [**Download here**](https://chromedriver.chromium.org/downloads)
-3. If the website update like removed one or some features, just change the auto value. e.g If the website removed auto views, you can use auto hearts features only, don't use value = 1 or value = 3
-4. If you encounter 502 error, please don't make a new issues.
+3. If you encounter 502 error, please don't make a new issues.

 ## Result preview
 ![Preview](https://i.imgur.com/WZY91W6.png)